-For the three million plus marginalised people living in Assam's riverine ‘chars’, boat clinics arrive once every month with basic health supplies, services and education.
+Where the boats ferry in good health For the three million plus marginalised people living on the shifting riverine ‘chars’ on the Brahmaputra in Assam, ‘boat clinics’ arrive once every month with basic health supplies, services and education.
 Ratna Bharali Talukdar reports on this innovative healthcare delivery system.

 Why minimising ‘mobile’ conversations is a ‘no-brainer’ Did you know a cell phone in a moving car emits significantly greater radiation, half of which could be absorbed by the brain while talking?
 A renowned epidemiologist from the US warns users of this and other cell-phone related hazards in the course of her recent talks in India.
 Darryl D’Monte reports.